bluekitchen/btstack/chipset/README.md

 The CYW20819 can be used as a SoC with Cypress' Bluetooth stack.
 To use it as a regular Bluetooth Controller over HCI H4, CTS must be asserted during Power-Up / Reset.

+The CYW43xxx series contains a Wifi and Bluetooth Controller.
+The Bluetooth Controller can be used independent from the Wifi part.

 **Init scripts**: For UART connected chipsets, an init script has to be uploaded after power on.
 For Bluetooth chipsets that are used in Broadcom Wifi+Bluetooth combos, this file often can be found as a binary file in Linux distributions with the ending *'.hcd'* or as part of the WICED SDK as C source file that contains the init script as a data array for use without a file system.

 To find the correct file, Broadcom chipsets return their model number when asked for their local name.